Grandma’s Sunday Meatballs and Sauce is the ultimate Sunday night dinner. This recipe cooks for hours so your house smells amazing by dinner time!

 How Do You Cook Meatballs In Sauce?

-Well for this meatball sauce recipe they start in the oven, even though some authentic Italian meatball recipes will add the raw meatballs right into the sauce.
+For this meatball and sauce recipe they start in the oven, even though some authentic Italian meatball recipes will add the raw meatballs right into the sauce.

 Totally not opposed to cooking them that way but if you want a pretty plate of spaghetti and meatballs without the meatballs all broken apart I like to start them in the oven.

-Then these meatballs finish off cooking in the sauce to get them soft and full of flavor.
+Then the meatballs finish off cooking in the sauce to get them soft and full of flavor.

 It sounds like a lot of steps, because it is, but trust me in that you don’t want to leave anything out here.
 If you can’t find pork neck bones (they’re in the butcher department at my regular grocery store) you can use pork spare ribs instead.